yeatmanlab/roar-legal-documents/README.md

    Again, nearly all of the legal document changes will have the `DOC` prefix.

-1. **Have your PR reviewed by the development team, and update your changes accordingly in your branch.**
+1. **Have your PR reviewed by the IRB maintainers team, and update your changes accordingly in your branch.**

    The reviewers will take special care in assisting you to address their comments, as well as dealing with conflicts and other tricky situations that